Intersection theory, relative cohomology and the Feynman parametrization: Intersection theory for the Feynman parametrization

-When $\nu_i \leq 0$, the integrand in $J$ should be understood according to Eqs.~\eqref{eq:rho_delta} and \eqref{eq:ibp_for_num}.
+The second line in Eq.~\eqref{eq:LP_J} makes it clear that the ISP variables are actually not needed to express the integrals.
+Note that the original Feynman integrals are given by

 We want to establish linear relations among these integrals, and reduce them to master integrals of the family.
 For that we will employ the method of intersection theory and relative cohomology.